Mubelotix/lightGrep/README.md

 ### User-friendliness

 The first observation is that the Pest grammar file is only 21 lines long, while the javacc file is almost 200 lines.
-Pest can describe the same syntax while beeing 90% less verbose.
-Pest's syntax and errors are also much more user-friendly.
+Pest can describe the same syntax while being 90% less verbose.
+It is partly due to the fact that JavaCC requires instantiating classes right in the grammar file, while it is done separately in Rust (80 lines).
+I have found Pest's syntax and errors are also much more user-friendly.

 ### Performance